mmistakes/mm-github-pages-starter/_posts/2022-04-30-pursuing-a-career-in-cyber.md

 **Let's start with my education.**

-I gradudated from Aalborg University with a Bsc. degree in Information Technology in 2020.
-The degree was focused a lot about business continuity and evolvement within the IT industry.
-This gave me
+I graduated from Aalborg University with a BSc. degree in Information Technology in 2020.
+The degree was focused a lot on business continuity and evolvement within the IT industry.
+This gave me a lot of theoretical knowledge about *"how it should be done"*, but no practical experience, which might be valuable for a company.
+However, as a side hustle, I worked as a Software Developer for a small start-up, where I got some of the missing lack of knowledge.